nk17kumar/warmup/README.md

 from it.
 After building the graph, it can answer the queries on lowest common ancestors for any two character from Game of Thrones

+### Assumptions
+The Nodes on which we perform lowest commom ancestor query are not part of any loop or best the provided is a DAG

 ### Packages

 -  **com.warmup.demo**